yasc-dev/yasc-dev.github.io/index.md

 ## What We Do

-We have built just an another company to satisfy the increasing needs of innovative approach to design and development of digital products.
-Our capabilities range from development of SaaS/APIs, distributed deployments, payment integrations, marketplaces, ERPs, B2B systems to help you with the solution that creates value for your business.
+We are here to satisfy the ever-increasing needs of innovative approach to design and development of digital products.
+Our capabilities range from development and deployment of APIs, mobile apps, payment integrations, marketplaces, ERPs, B2B systems to help you with the solution that creates value for your business.

 ## Contact Us